mojule/1tree-factory/readme.md

 #### contains

-Returns a boolean indicating whether the node or any of its descendants matches the predicate
+Returns a boolean indicating whether the node or any of its descendants match the predicate

 ```javascript